-South Dakota has an approach to reducing drunk driving.
+South Dakota has an effective way to reducing drunk driving.
 It’s the 24/7 sobriety program.

 How the Program Works

 The 24/7 sobriety program is simple.
 Drivers convicted of a DUI (driving under the influence) have their BAC tested.
 It’s tested twice a day, seven days a week.
-They can have the testing performed at a testing center.
-Or they can wear a device that continuously monitors their BAC.
+They can have the testing done at a testing center.
+Or they can wear a device that monitors their BAC.

 Failure to appear for the test or having an unacceptable BAC and the offender goes right to jail.

 The program is both simple and highly effective.
 South Dakota soon became a leader in reducing alcohol-related traffic deaths.
 Shortly after the program began, the state had a one-third (33%) drop in alcohol-related traffic fatalities.
 That was the highest such drop in the entire country.
 It has dropped another 25% since then.

 The success of the 24/7 sobriety program has not gone un-noticed.
 North Dakota and Montana have adopted the system.
 Other states are studying also doing so.